 Schedules, ticket information, and stadium information for each of the teams that play Spring Training baseball in Arizona can be found on the Cactus League website.

 Each baseball team has a different starting date for ticket sales.
 Season ticket plans are usually available as soon as the team announces the Spring Training schedule.

 In the Phoenix area, March weather can be hot and sunny, making shorts and t-shirts suitable game attire.
 On the fewer, cool and rainy days, you may need an umbrella.

-The average high temperature for the month of March is 79 F. The average low is 45 F. In March the days can be warm but as soon as the sun goes down, it can cool off fast.
+The average high temperature for the month of March is 79 F. The average low is 45 F. In March the days can be warm but as soon as the sun goes down, it gets cold quickly.

 All bags will be inspected before they are permitted into the stadium.
-A smartphone with a camera, money, one small factory sealed bottle of water, sunscreen, a baseball cap, a glove to catch foul balls and an autograph pen are all that most people need to enjoy a game.
-However, you can usually bring in some light snacks and creature comforts to ensure you have a great day at the ballpark.
-It's just important to check the stadium website prior to going to the game.
+You can usually bring in some light snacks and creature comforts to ensure you have a great day at the ballpark; just check the stadium website prior to going to the game.

-Practice sessions are open to the public although spectators are usually looking through a chain link fence to watch the ballplayers go through their routines.
+Practice sessions are open to the public although spectators might have to look through a chain link fence to watch the ballplayers go through their routines.

 All the teams practice prior to the start of the Spring Training season as well as in between games.
 The pitchers and catchers usually report for first practices in mid-February, and the other position players report the following week.
-Typically, practice sessions begin between 9 or 10 a.m.
+Typically, practice sessions begin between 9 and 10 am.